Claire-bot87/biscuitology-client/README.md

 ### Brief
-A full stack application
+- A full stack application
-A django Back end and a react fron tend
+- A Django backend and a ReactJS frontend
-A user model and at least one other model.
+- A user model and at least one other model
-A relationship between the iser model and one other model.
+- A relationship between the user model and one other model.
-Authentication.
+- Authentication.
-Full CRUD functionality
+- Full CRUD functionality
-Styling.
+- Styling

 ## Planning